RubenGnanaruban/PongGesture/README.md

 # Pong with Hand Gesture Tracking

-## A cross-platform project written in Python - Pygame!
+## A Cross-Platform Project Written in Python - Pygame!

 This repository contains the code for a Pong video game developed in Python.
 The unique aspect of this game is the control mechanism - the player uses hand gestures captured by the laptop's webcam to move the paddle.
 This project integrates computer vision techniques with real-time game mechanics.

 ## Key Features
 - Game Interface: A classic Pong game with a bouncing ball and a player-controlled paddle.
 - Control Mechanism: The player's hand position in the webcam feed determines the paddle's vertical movement.
 - Difficulty Level: The game starts slow and gradually increases ball speed